Child development: Stages

-This is the first stage in Piaget's theory, where infants have the following basic senses: vision, hearing, and motor skills.
+In the first stage in Piaget's theory, infants have the following basic senses: vision, hearing, and motor skills.
 In this stage, knowledge of the world is limited but is constantly developing due to the child's experiences and interactions.
-According to Piaget, when an infant reaches about 7–9 months of age they begin to develop what he called object permanence, this means the child now has the ability to understand that objects keep existing even when they cannot be seen.
-An example of this would be hiding the child's favorite toy under a blanket, although the child cannot physically see it they still know to look under the blanket.
+According to Piaget, when an infant reaches about 7–9 months of age they begin to develop what he called object permanence, meaning the child now has the ability to understand that objects keep existing even when they cannot be seen.
+An example of this would be hiding the child's favorite toy under a blanket, and although the child cannot physically see it they still know to look under the blanket.